 The town of Tulum has less than 20,000 people, making the options for a Tulum wedding photographer seem limited.
 Is it more convenient to bring someone with you from your home country, even if it means paying travel fees?
 What are the advantages of hiring a local photographer in Mexico?
 Let’s go into the pros and cons of hiring local vs foreign.

 Foreign Tulum Wedding Photographer

 Bringing a wedding photographer from your city with you seems like the easiest choice for a destination wedding.
 They speak your language and take your currency, so nothing gets lost in translation.
-Depending on the city, this is sometimes true but it isn’t the case for Tulum.
-The few advantages are quickly outweighed by travel fees and lack of experience in the area.
+Depending on the city, this is sometimes true but it’s not necessarily the case for Tulum.
+The few advantages are may be outweighed by high travel fees and lack of experience in the area.
 Tulum may be growing but it’s still a small town in the Mayan jungle.
 Navigating around the area isn’t the easiest if you haven’t already shot a wedding there, let alone visited for the first time.
 If you do end up hiring from outside of Mexico, make sure it’s a seasoned destination wedding photographer who’s up to the task.